 It is imperative that your child arrive at school on time every day so that they do not fall behind in instruction.
-If your child arrives at school after 8:00, he or she is considered tardy.
-Any student arriving after 8:00 a.m. must be walked into the building by a parent/guardian and signed in.
-A similar process will be in place for unexcused tardies:
+If your child arrives at school after 8:00, they will be considered tardy.
+Any Scholar arriving after 8:00 a.m. must be walked into the building by a parent/guardian and signed in at the office.

-- 5th unexcused tardy parents/guardians will receive a letter sent home regarding our tardy policy. - 10th unexcused tardy- a meeting will be arranged with parents/guardian and School Director.
+- 5th unexcused tardy parents/guardians will receive a letter sent home regarding our tardy policy. - 10th unexcused tardy a meeting will be arranged with parents/guardian and School Director.